AgkTF/screenEntertainmentGuide/to-do.md

 ☐ Select the correct category for the movie requests

-☐ show a placeholder image for the lazy-loaded images
+✅ show a placeholder image for the lazy-loaded images

 ✅ Children with the same key in `Fullcast` component

-☐ Finish the navbar
+✅ Finish the navbar ❗️ to be continued

 ☐ The default country is US, but a feature should be added for the user to choose their country.